Disc for concrete: the choice depends on the diameter and marking. Wheels for dry and wet cutting

 • Kronenflex

-Among domestic manufacturers worth highlighting are:
+Among domestic producers It is worth highlighting the following:

 • LugaNova